browserengineering/book/book/scheduling-and-threading.md

 * *Clock-based frame timing*: Right now our browser schedules the next animation frame to happen exactly 16ms later than the first time `set_needs_animation_frame` is called.
-However, this actually leads to a slower animation frame rate cadence than 16ms, for example if `run_rendering_pipeline` takes say 10ms to run.
+However, this actually leads to a slower animation frame rate cadence than 16ms, for example if `render` takes say 10ms to run.
 Can you see why?
 Fix this in our browser by aligning calls to `begin_main_frame` to an absolute clock time cadence.